2017 Procurement Review: Statutes, Regulations, Executive Orders

 replacement, or modification.

-amends the NASA FAR Supplement (NFS) to add policy on the use of
+amended the NASA FAR Supplement (NFS) to add policy on the use of

 additional contract periods of performance or "award terms" as a